Rogit-28/Network-Performance-Monitor/README.md

 ## ⚙️ How to Run

-You can run this application using the automated run scripts or by setting up the backend and frontend manually.
-The automated scripts are the recommended approach as they handle all dependencies and startup procedures automatically.
+You can run this application using the automated run scripts, Docker, or by setting up the backend and frontend manually.
+The automated scripts are the recommended approach for development, while Docker is recommended for production deployments.

-### 🚀 Using Automated Run Scripts (Recommended)
+### 🚀 Using Automated Run Scripts (Development)

 The project includes automated run scripts to simplify setup and execution for both Unix-like systems and Windows.
 Both scripts provide the same functionality including dependency checking, dependency installation, virtual environment management, application startup, error handling, and cross-platform compatibility.
 The scripts handle process management by storing process IDs in `.pid` files, automatically cleaning up processes when the script exits, and properly terminating background processes when interrupted (Ctrl+C).